Probing the Inflaton Potential with SKA: SKA projections

 In a similar fashion we can study 3-dimensional Markov chains for the slow-roll parameters, illustrating a few combinations in Fig.~\ref{fig:SKA3Dx}.
 In Fig.~\ref{fig:SKA3D} we project the 3-dimensional error ellipses into two dimensions and superimpose the 2-dimensional chains from Fig.~\ref{fig:SKA2D}.
 We also plot 2D slices from the 3-dimensional Markov chains and superposed them with 2D Markov chains of Figs.~\ref{fig:SKA2D_slices1} and \ref{fig:SKA2D_slices2} for all slow-roll parameter combinations in App.~\ref{sec:2dslices}.
 These figures illustrates that the 3-dimensional Markov chains still reflect the correlations observed in 2D chains.
 For the full set of slow-roll parameters from Eq.\eqref{eq:paras} we rely on the combination with the Planck data, where the numerics are less challenging than for SKA alone.

 The observed improvement in sensitivity on slow-roll parameters provided by SKA originates from the wide range of scales that are probed and that the range of accessible scales stretches to small spatial scales, too, giving SKA in comparison to Planck a better lever to constrain the effect of slow-roll parameters on the spectrum.
 In Fig.~\ref{fig:SKA_noise} we illustrate variations in the spectrum for a representative selection of samples of the slow-roll parameters.
 We show the largest scales close to the pivot-scale, as probed by Planck, and the smallest scales, where SKA plays out its unique sensitivity and resolution.
 Comparing Fig.~\ref{fig:SKA_noise} and Fig.~\ref{fig:TTEE_noise} one should keep in mind that on the largest scales there is a significant cosmic variance, which is not included in the shown noise levels, such that the constraining power of CMB-spectra on the largest scales remains limited.
+We have chosen $h$ to be consistent with the comparatively low values from the CMB in all our forecasts, as both observations probe the high-redshift universe.
+The choice of a higher value of $h$ as reported from low-redshift observations would not have a strong influence on the constraints of slow-roll parameters, as preliminary tests suggest.